-But the good news is, numbers show that agencies are getting more aggressive when it comes to including inbound and outbound tactics in their new business strategy.
+But the good news is, numbers show that agencies are getting more aggressive when it comes to including inbound and outbound tactics in their lead generation marketing.
 More than 85% of respondents say they’re using channels like social media, blogging, paid marketing, and email to generate leads.
 That’s up 9% from 2011.

 If you’re still relying heavily on referrals, McKnight recommends you look at both outbound and inbound methodologies as your insurance policy.
 “It’s not the easiest part,” he says, “but it’s absolutely necessary to your success.”

 Here’s how those inbound and outbound components can come together to form a well-executed lead generation marketing campaign for new business.

 How to create a lead generation marketing campaign for your agency

 1. Determine your target audience

 There’s no use in generating leads if they’re not going to turn into clients who are a fit for your agency.
 To make sure they are, you’ll need to start by doing some research to figure out who your targets are.

 Look at your current customers.
 Who are they?
 Interview your best clients to learn things like their background, goals, where they spend their time online, their biggest challenges, and the process they go through before hiring an agency.
 But don’t stop there.

 Industry research like AMI’s Hiring and Firing Insights Report will clue you into the factors most businesses take into account when deciding whether to contract work out to agencies like yours.

-When you’ve learned everything you can about your target prospects, you can mold your marketing campaign — its messaging, traffic channels, etc. — to best suit their preferences.
+When you’ve learned everything you can about your target prospects, you can mold your lead generation marketing campaign — its messaging, traffic channels, etc. — to best suit their preferences.